stephomi/nomadsculpt.com/manual/docs/faq.md

 No, this is a limitation of the realtime render engine within Nomad.
 It is possible to fake this using emissive objects and global illumination in post process, as shown in [this tutorial](https://www.youtube.com/watch?v=QhrUGH7CuUA)

 ### Can we import Zbrush tools?
 No, Zbrush uses a proprietary format.
-You should be able to extract the alpha maps and use them in Nomad however.
+You should be able to extract the alpha maps and use them in Nomad.

 ### Why don't the colors match what I painted?
 Why can't I get white in the render?
 Imagine taking a photo of a piece of paper, vs a photo of a desk lamp, vs a photo of the sun.
 Older cameras and screens will just make them all ‘white’.
 More modern systems can show a difference between reflected white of paper vs emitted light of a lamp, vs the super bright of the sun.